isomerpages/moe-sacps/_our-school/Financial & Non Financial Information.md

 for a variety of block-based programming in a progressive manner.
 Through this exposure, the students will be empowered to apply these skills to complete their projects based on the respective areas of focus on the theme.</p>
+<p><u>Upcoming school’s activities/programmes:</u>
+<br>School will continue to develop Positive Student Experiences through Canossian
+Spirituality, Pastoral Care and Character Development Porgrammes.
+Students will be empowered with knowledge, skills and tools to develop competencies that are aligned with MOE’s 21<sup>st</sup> Century Competencies to create solutions and solve real-world issues through inquiry-based learning.
+There will also be ongoing staff development to cultivate Quality Canossian Educators.</p>
 </li>
 </ul>
 </td>